Enable and manage 2-step verification

 - With the setting now activated, the first step of the login is the same as it was previously.

-- Here’s a copy of the email you’ll receive that includes the verification code: Subject: Little Green Light verification code
+- Here’s how the email you’ll receive that includes the verification code will look.
+Subject: Little Green Light verification code

 But instead of being logged in after completing that first step, you’ll see a request for a verification code, which has been emailed to the email address saved in your LGL account’s user profile.